thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 }
 ```

+### 1.2 Using the REST API

-The following code shows how the REST API is used to get the Author information in the [Service class](../web-api-java-jee/src/main/java/com/ibm/webapi/business/Service.java).
+The following code shows how the **REST API** is used to get the Author information inside the [Service class](../web-api-java-jee/src/main/java/com/ibm/webapi/business/Service.java).

 ```java